abraham-serafino/meteor-pwa/README.md

 Then visit http://localhost:3000

-To build and launch a production-ready docker container with bundled MongoDB and sqlite instance (requires Docker):
+To build and launch a production-ready docker container with bundled MongoDB instance (requires Docker):

 ```bash
 npm start